What’s for dinner?

 Before you even think about food, check your calendar.
 You don’t need to write out every single detail of your day, but list any afternoon and evening activities that could affect dinner time.
 Use a bright color of ink to list calendar items on your Weekly Meal Plan.
 This schedule reminder will help you plan meals that will work for each day and make it easy for everyone in the family to remember where they are supposed to be and when.

 Save yourself some time and money by using what you already have on hand first.
 If you’ve already got ground beef and chicken breasts in the freezer, then 2 of your meals this week can be planned around those proteins.
 Same goes for veggies and side dishes.
 Spending a few minutes checking the freezer and pantry can jumpstart your weekly meal plan.

 4. What’s on sale?

 Next, check your grocer’s weekly sales ad.
 Every week grocery stores publish a sales ad listing what items are on sale.
+You can find sales ads in the Sunday newspaper or in your grocery store app.
 Look for items marked BOGO (Buy One Get One Free) and plan some meals around those deals.
-Flip over to the “meat” section of the ad and get a couple of more dinner ideas there.
+Flip over to the “meat” section of the sales list and get a couple of more dinner ideas there.

 Most grocery stores post their sales ads online, so you can search for your favorite store’s website and find their list of weekly sale items.
-Another way to save even more time and money, is to use a couponing or deal website like TrueCouponing.com.
+Another way to save even more time and money, is to check your grocery store app for any available coupons.
+You can also use a couponing or deal website like TheKrazyCouponLady.com.
 These websites do a lot of the work for you by listing the items on sale and marking the best deals.
-Plus, you might find a couple of coupons to print while you’re there!

 5. Write Down Meals and Create Your Grocery List